 In Art Collision & Repair Shop, artists perform in teams to finish ("repair") the incomplete artwork of other artists who create in the same city.
-The project began at CCA Santa Fe and is continuing in other cities.
+Susan Begy invented, manages and performs as an artist in the project, which premiered at CCA Santa Fe and is continuing in other cities.

 Art Collision & Repair Shop as described by art writer Lauren Tresp: Regardless of the projects we are working on, the following are feelings familiar to all of us: frustration with our progress, creative block, dissatisfaction with our final product, etc. What if you could turn the whole thing over to someone else?
 Could you wholly surrender a potentially doomed endeavor to the hands of another for intervention?
 These are some of the questions that formed the root of the Art Collision & Repair Shop, a process- and collaboration-driven art project created by Santa Fe- and Brooklyn-based artist Susan Begy and co-curated for exhibition in Santa Fe with art historian and critic Kathryn M Davis.
 Following this initial line of inquiry, and inspired by Begy’s personal experience growing up around an auto mechanic shop, an expansive project emerged that opened up lines of inquiry including the dynamics of team collaborations, conceptions of authorship, the role of curatorial direction, and the aesthetics of community-specific large-scale installation.

 Taking the format of the mechanic shop as a model, local artists brought in and surrendered “stalled” or frustrating works, and “art mechanic” teams—also comprised of local creatives—were each given a piece along with the task of intervening in, resuscitating, or otherwise resolving the artwork to the point of completion.
 By using this model, the role of the curators was reimagined.
 Rather than selecting artists’ works for exhibition, the curatorial role here was in combining the elements and guiding the alchemy along.